aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-27-compiler_in_c.markdown

 ### Bonus code for reentrant parser

-The perser we made above was good for beginning but in real-life applications you would often want to compile multiple files at the same time.
-This required multiple instances of parser which cannot be achieved with this static API and global variables.
+The parser we made above was good for beginning but in real-life applications you would often want to compile multiple files at the same time.
+This requires multiple instances of parser, but it cannot be achieved with this static API and global variables.
 Moreover, instead of just printing output with `printf`, you might want to actually get some result back from `yyparse`.
 For this reason you need this reentrant parser:

 [https://github.com/aleksander-mendoza/aleksander-mendoza.github.io/tree/master/code/reentrant_bison](https://github.com/aleksander-mendoza/aleksander-mendoza.github.io/tree/master/code/reentrant_bison)